Image Myo Plus Dynamic Arm User Stefan

 Helping people to remain mobile for a long time

 Ottobock doesn’t just help people regain their mobility, we help them to remain healthy for as long as possible.
-Exoskeletons such as the Paexo take the strain off strenuous activities.
+Exoskeletons take the strain off strenuous activities.
 The C-Brace® orthosis uses a microprocessor to help people walk again when muscles are paralysed.

 Targeted Muscle Reinnervation